kayakyakr/logger-roger/README.md

 # Notes

-Loggerator returns somethingn that is read as http/0.9 by node's fetch method.
-This is because there is no protocol header being returned in the call.
-For this reason, I had to user curl as a child_process and pipe the output into a stream.
-This gradually slows down over the course of the run.
-We wind up with an average speed of 2k logs/sec.
-Shorter runs can hit almost 20k logs/sec.

-If I was building a production system, I would probably explore alternatives that could read directly from the loggerator, batch the response, and keep going without being a bottleneck.

-Rendering takes about 20 seconds to build the /logs.json on near 1 million records.
-In use, as an api, I would enforce a max response size and implement paging.
-This is fairly straightforward with graphql limit/offset.
+Update: understanding that loggerator is a tcp server, I was able to use raw net.Socket to connect and read.
+Read speed is substantially faster.

 # Database

 Hasura provides a configurable graphql layer over Postgres.
 The DB has one table, logs, with the following columns:

 - id (pk),
 - IP,
 - user (hash indexed),
 - date (btree indexed for sorting),
 - method,
 - path,
 - protocol (indexed),
 - status (aka code, indexed),
 - size